 Thinking of buying a franchise?
-Avoid this common mistake.December 3rd, 2017 by lianes
+Avoid this common mistake.December 20th, 2017 by Helen Doron English

 Most franchise buyers carry out due diligence before deciding to invest in a franchise.
 But while it can help you uncover a great deal about the franchise you’re planning to buy into, and the company’s reputation and track record can go a long way to assuaging any doubts you might have, there’s simply no replacement for a discovery visit at head office.
 Surprisingly, many choose not do so.
 But it’s a risk you shouldn’t take.

 When deciding on a franchise, there’s is a great deal you need to know before you sign on the dotted line.
 Start by thoroughly researching the company.
 Talk to other franchisors.
 You should invest in a great deal of time and energy learning everything you can about your potential franchise partner .

 But before you whip out your pen and make that commitment, make sure you pay a discovery visit to head office.
 You’ll find that it pays dividends.
 A discovery visit gives you an intimate look into who you’re going into business with.
 You will see, up close, how the organization runs from top to bottom.
 Not only does it allow you to understand the company’s vision and values first hand, it gives you a unique opportunity to talk to all the people who make the franchise possible.